 "We provide a different, well-rounded approach to people with intellectual disabilities.
-We have the professional supports in place and are hugely interested in community participation."
-Latham Centers residential staff member About Latham Centers Founded in 1970, Latham Centers' mission is to help children and adults with complex special needs, including Prader-Willi syndrome, to lead meaningful, abundant lives.
+We have the professional supports in place and are hugely interested in community participation." - Latham Centers residential staff member About Latham Centers Founded in 1970, Latham Centers' mission is to help children and adults with complex special needs, including Prader-Willi syndrome, to lead meaningful, abundant lives.
 Latham Centers is internationally recognized for its expertise and success in working with individuals with Prader-Willi syndrome.
 Latham's programs include an intensive therapeutic Children's Services residential school for students ages 8 to 22 and an Adult Services program including 11 group residences and individualized supported community living settings.
 After graduation from Latham School, some students transition into our Adult program.
 Though Latham's waiting list for group residence placement has grown, our supported independent and shared living offerings continue to expand.
 Latham Centers is accredited by the Council on Accreditation.

 To learn more about Latham Centers, please contact our Admissions Team: admissions@lathamcenters.org (508) 896-5776 ext.
-237 Admissions Fax: (855) 805-0609
+237 Admissions Fax: (508) 896-8310

-Latham Centers, Inc. 1646 Main St. (Route 6A) Brewster, MA 02631 LathamCenters.org Passage to a brighter future TTY and ASCII Users: (800) 720-3480 Latham Centers is an equal opportunity provider and employer.
-Children's Program Expertise at LathamCenters Specialized Services for Children with Intellectual Disabilities
+Latham Centers, Inc. 1646 Main St. (Route 6A) Brewster, MA 02631

+LathamCenters.org

+TTY and ASCII Users: (800) 720-3480

+Latham Centers is an equal opportunity provider and employer.

+Children's Program Expertise

 LathamCenters

+Specialized Services for Individuals with Complex Special Needs

+LathamCenters

 Cape Cod, Massachusetts

 Children's Program Expertise

 Latham Centers is a leader in special education and residential treatment of children and adults with disabilities.
-More than half of Latham's population has Prader-Willi syndrome (PWS), and Latham Centers is internationally recognized for its expertise and success in working with individuals with PWS.
-The children who succeed at Latham most often have an intellectual disability and one of the diagnoses listed below.
+More than half of Latham's population has Prader-Willi syndrome (PWS), and our community of support is exceptional.
+Every student at Latham has unique abilities, as well as an intellectual disability and one of the diagnoses listed below.

 Prader-Willi Syndrome (PWS)

-A genetic disorder that occurs in 1 out of 12,000 to 15,000 births due to an abnormality of the 15th chromosome.
+A genetic disorder that occurs in I out of I5,000 births due to an abnormality of the I5th chromosome.
 PWS is life-threatening and manifests with an insatiable appetite, behavioral challenges, and cognitive limitations.
 Most individuals diagnosed with PWS will require lifelong oversight from endocrinologists, orthopedic doctors, nutritionists, and psychiatrists.

 Latham Centers is the leading provider of specialized PWS treatment in North America.
 Latham's approach to PWS treatment is a unique combination of food security, nutrition and diet management, exercise, weight monitoring, counseling and education, skill building, medication management, and positive behavioral support.

 Autism Spectrum Disorders

 Persistent deficits in social communication and interactions.
 This may include deficits in verbal and nonverbal communication while developing, maintaining, and understanding social relationships.
 Autism may also include restrictive or repetitive patterns of behavior, interests and activities, and hyper or hypo-reactivity to sensory input.